broadinstitute/dig-indexer/README.md

 sam build
 ```

-Then, you should be able to build and deploy the lambda function with:
+Then, you should be able to build and deploy the lambda function with (with project root as your workind directory):

 ```bash
 sam deploy